materialsvirtuallab/flamyngo/README.md

       - [first_name, str]
       - [last_name, str]
       - [phone_number, str]

+    # Initial sorting for summary.
+Use asc for ascending and desc for descending.
+    sort: [last_name, asc]

     # Aliases for various fields.
 These are used to display short names in the summary
     # table.
 You can also directly perform queries using the short names instead of